mcrosson/keyboard/keyboards/zmk-config/notes.md

 # Hardware To Do / Notes

+## Pockettype

+- Setup as the 'nice' dongle

+## 40%

+- Setup as the 'naked' dongle
+- Standard ZMK port with nice!nano
+- Figure out underglow

 ## Tidbit

 - Setup to use oled same way as original
 - Setup to use nice!nano same way as original
 - Setup to use 14500 same way as original

-## Pocket Type

-- Nice!Nano + magnetic usb-c
-- 110mAh LiPo under MCU
-- Add OLED somehow
-- Add neopixel on spare pins (if present)

 ## Mini mouse pad / track pad